ianmackenzie/elm-geometry-svg/README.md

 ## What is it?

-This [Elm](http://elm-lang.org) package uses the [opensolid/geometry](http://package.elm-lang.org/packages/opensolid/geometry/latest)
+This [Elm](http://elm-lang.org) package provides functions to create and manipulate SVG elements using the [OpenSolid](http://package.elm-lang.org/packages/opensolid/geometry/latest) geometric data types.
+You can:
-package to create SVG diagrams in a flexible and expressive way.
-It contains functions for:

-  - Drawing OpenSolid 2D geometric objects as SVG
+  - Draw OpenSolid 2D geometric objects as SVG
-  - Applying OpenSolid-based 2D transformations to arbitrary SVG elements
+  - Apply OpenSolid-based 2D transformations to arbitrary SVG elements
-  - Converting SVG between different coordinate systems
+  - Convert SVG between different coordinate systems

 ## Drawing